ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

   * If all *best_candidate* concepts have the same specificity, select the first of the best candidates as the winner.

-* Otherwise, take the highest level concept from those in L, if any.
+* Otherwise, take the most general concept from those in L, if any.

 * Otherwise, declare failure for the ambiguity resolution process.